BitcoinDesign/Guide/guide/glossary/node.md

    layout = "float-left"
 %}

-Separating node and wallet functionality, many users rely on a dedicated computer like a Rasperry Pi running software like Umbrel, MyNode, and Raspiblitz.
+Separating node and wallet functionality, many users rely on a dedicated computer like a Raspberry Pi running software like Umbrel, MyNode, and Raspiblitz.
 Wallet applications can connect to the node which allows them to be more lightweight.

 </div>